ejazhussain/blog/source/_posts/microsoft-graph-extensions-in-spfx.md

 featured_image: post-featured.png
 ---

-Main aim of this post is to show how we can use Micrsoft Graph Extensions with SPFX to provide ability for user to configure consistent UI experience across different devices and apps.
+Main aim of this post is to show how we can use Microsoft Graph Extensions with SPFX to provide ability for user to configure consistent UI experience across different devices and apps.

 As Microsoft Graph provide a single API endpoint that give you access to data and insights from office 365, azure and other platforms.
 You can also extend Microsoft Graph using your own application data.